xiongyu0523/azure-sphere-mqtts/README.md

 ### Note

-1. Currently WolfSSL API can only load client certificate and private key from external for client authentication.
-While DAA certificate issued by AS3 is not used in this case.
-(Only supported by libcurl at this moment)
-2. test.mosquitto.org is not stable and sometime you may see connection is failed.
+1. test.mosquitto.org is not stable and sometime you may see connection is failed.
 You can try broker.emqx.io instead.
 Only mosquitto server support client authentication.